rituAgr/First_React_App_With_Typescript/README.md

  * Oops, you will be getting error & not able to see any content of index.tsx.
 Because now we need module bundler like webpack.

+* Props are used to pass the data from parent to child components. prop vs state states - This is for the data that change all the time.

+* Two ways to have dynamic value in component is changing the value of props or making the changeable value as state.

+* React Hooks: Modern & Functional way of state management.